owenversteeg/marchintensiveplacement/README.md

 You can supply data in the enrolled field (strings, full name: i.e. `[ "John Smith" ]` and it will not be overwritten and the class will fill up around it.

 ### Output
-Output is provided in the form of the class list only.
-For debug reasons the student data may also be exported but that isn't production functionality
+Output is provided in the form of the class list (classes-output.json)

 ### Method
 The steps taken to randomly place people are as follows: